erikw/nestedtext-ruby/README.md

   stable: false
 ```

 After parsing this file with this NestedText library, the values for all keys will be string.
-But for to make practical use of this, we would of course like the values for `port` to be `Integer`, and `stable` should have a value of either `true` or `false`.
+But to make practical use of this, we would of course like the values for the `port` keys to be `Integer`, and `stable` should have a value of either `true` or `false`.
 RSchema can do this conversion for us!

 ```ruby